hurkansah/UAV-Navigation-in-Dense-Forest/README.md

 This project presents a navigation framework for autonomous UAVs operating in cluttered, GPS-denied environments such as forests.
 The system integrates ORB-SLAM3, a path planner (Fast Planner / RAPTOR), and object detection to ensure safe, real-time trajectory planning.

+The project video can be founded in here.

 [![Watch the video](https://img.youtube.com/vi/CqKVABOreqM/0.jpg)](https://www.youtube.com/watch?v=CqKVABOreqM)